-Bromsgrove & Redditch Welcome Refugees is a community group of people who welcome and support Syrian refugees locally.
+Bromsgrove & Redditch Welcome Refugees is a community group of people who welcome and support Syrian and Afghan refugees locally.
 Our group is open to all, of all faiths and none, and all political persuasions and none.
 We call on all citizens of Bromsgrove and Redditch to join us in this work.

 You can now donate to our Not For Profit organisation via PayPal.
 Thank you for your generosity.